Khoeckman/freebuild-plots/README.md

 settingStr (string) - (Building, Protection) - Name of the setting that changes selected (byte) - The value to be assigned to {setting}
 selectedStr (string) - The name of the value to be assigned to {setting}
-menuBuild0 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot build setting is: Private menuBuild1 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot build setting is: Trusted menuBuild2 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot build setting is: Public menuProtect0 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot protected setting is: Off menuProtect1 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot protected setting is: Low menuProtect2 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot protected setting is: Medium menuProtect3 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot protected setting is: High menuProtect4 (&eClick to select | unset) ['&a&lSELECTED'] - Whether the plot protected setting is: Extreme
+menuBuild0 (&eClick to select | unset) [&eClick to select] - Whether the plot build setting is: Private menuBuild1 (&eClick to select | unset) [&eClick to select] - Whether the plot build setting is: Trusted menuBuild2 (&eClick to select | unset) [&eClick to select] - Whether the plot build setting is: Public menuProtect0 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: Off menuProtect1 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: Low menuProtect2 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: Medium menuProtect3 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: High menuProtect4 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: Extreme

 trustAddr (byte) - Trust register address trust#Id (short | unset) - Trusted ID (# = register 1 trough 5)